Kinlochshiel: The Golden Generation, 2016-present

 2016 saw the club push for the top of the premiership, aided by the signing from Beauly of Scotland international Conor Cormack.
 The club were too easily defeated in the Camanachd Cup semi-final in August 2016 by Newtonmore.
 However, under new manager Colin Fraser the club made history in September 2016 when they defeated Inveraray 5–3 in the MacAulay Cup final.
 This was their first senior national trophy.
 The game was broadcast live on BBC Two.

 In 2017, the club had its most successful season ever when it secured for the first time the Premier Division title.
 They were pursued all season long by Kyles Athletic, but a 4–0 win at Kirkton gave Kyles the edge going towards a final day game at Oban.
 With Kyles' game cancelled due to wet weather, Shiel overcame Oban Camanachd 2–0 to spark scenes of celebration.
 Shiel were the only club outside of Badenoch, other than Fort William, to ever win the Premier title.

 Kinlochshiel played Lovat in the 2021 Camanachd Cup final, their first appearance in the final of the competition.
 They won the cup 3-1 in Oban.
 A few months later they added the MacTavish Cup with an 3-2 victory over 2019 Premiership Champions Kingussie.
 This completed a full list of senior honours for the club, all won within five years.

+Whilst the club has not tasted success since 2021, it continues to provide numerous players to the Scotland squad, with Keith and Finlay MacRae, Conor Cormack, Donald Nixon, Archie MacRae and Duncan Matheson all gaining international honours since the return of the Mowi Shinty/Hurling international in 2023.

+Kinlochshiel Ladies

+Kinlochshiel field two ladies teams, with the 1st team winning the Mowi Challenge Cup in 2022 and 2023 before their promotion to the National Division.